-1. Notify the program of the decision and reason for the probation decision within 30 days by overnight delivery. as post-gradua ogram" should be understood as referring to both accredited nurse anesthesia educational programs as well ate CRNA fellowships.
-The term "students" should be understood as additionally referring to post-graduate conducting institution" should be understood as referring to a fellowship sponsor.
-Effective 1/ 01/15 Revised 07/01/20 ; 05/30/14
+1. Notify the program of the decision and reason for the probation decision within 30 days by overnight delivery.

+The term "program" should be understood as referring to both accredited nurse anesthesia educational programs as well as post-graduate CRNA fellowships.
+The term "students" should be understood as additionally referring to post-graduate fellows, and "conducting institution" should be understood as referring to a fellowship sponsor.